becem-gharbi/nuxt-naiveui/docs/components/naive-config.md

 # NaiveConfig

 This component is intended for theme configuration and reactivity, plus setting up global styles via `body` tag.

-The configuration part is handled via `n-config-provider` naive-ui component through which the theme is overridden based on colorMode and deviceType.
+The configuration part is handled via `n-config-provider` naive-ui component through which the theme is overwritten based on current color mode and device type.

-`naive-config` accepts configuration via `naiveui.themeConfig` property in `app.config`.
+`naive-config` accepts configuration via the `naiveui.themeConfig` property in `app.config` file.

 ```ts
 interface ThemeConfig {